 The Role of Speculation

-If a significant amount of your community is composed of members who are just in it to make a quick buck, you will be sorely disappointed with how your community evolves.
+f a significant amount of your community is composed of members who are just in it to make a quick buck, you will be sorely disappointed with how your community evolves. - Chris Collins

 Promoting Long-Term Commitment Through Vesting Schedules